nguyentritai2906/unet-br/README.md

 public the dataset for privacy reasons, you can take a look at the output under [result](#result) section.

-Loss function used for training is a L2 variance based on the loss function proposed by Sheng He and Lambert Schomaker, I called it HeSho loss function.
-In short, the model tries to learn the difference between the degraded and clean image in contrast to traditional CNN which learn the clean uniform image, the degration and also the threshold on the clean image.
+Loss function used for training is Mean Square Error, a L2 variance of the loss function proposed by Sheng He and Lambert Schomaker In short, the model tries to learn the difference between the degraded and clean image in contrast to traditional CNN which learn the clean uniform image, the degration and also the threshold on the clean image.

 ### Dependencies